behrica/gorilla-tools/README.md

 # gorilla-tools

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to provide utility functions in order to support data analysis with the Gorilla-repl.

 ## Usage